 Remote desktop is a common feature in operating systems.
 It allows a user to log into an interactive session with a system desktop graphical user interface on a remote system.
 Microsoft refers to its implementation of the Remote Desktop Protocol (RDP) as Remote Desktop Services (RDS).

 Adversaries may connect to a remote system over RDP/RDS to expand access if the service is enabled and allows access to accounts with known credentials.
 Adversaries will likely use Credential Access techniques to acquire credentials to use with RDP.
-Adversaries may also use RDP in conjunction with the Accessibility Features technique for Persistence.
+Adversaries may also use RDP in conjunction with the Accessibility Features or Terminal Services DLL for Persistence.

 Audit the Remote Desktop Users group membership regularly.
 Remove unnecessary accounts and groups from Remote Desktop Users groups.

 Disable the RDP service if it is unnecessary.

 Use remote desktop gateways.

 Use multi-factor authentication for remote logins.